hotfondue/WeddingCardInvitations/README.md

 STEPS:

 1. Unzip WeddingCardInvitation.zip.
-2. Replace 'shaadi_invitation_template.pdf' with your card template, and the coords in the script accordingly.
+2. Replace 'shaadi_invitation_template.pdf' with your card template.
 3. Replace 'shaadi_guest_list.xlsx' with your tracker.
 This tracker must be pre filled with your guest details.
 4. Install google chrome and replace 'chromedriver.exe' with the chromdriver matching your chrome version if needed.
+5. Update the python script with your chromedriver path, your tracker columns, your conditions and the coords where you want to print your text within your template.
-5. Download python and install pip or conda.
+6. Download python and install pip or conda.
 Im using conda.
-6. Open anaconda console.
+7. Open anaconda console.
 Run the following commands:

 ```bash
 conda create --name wedding_invitations